 Yellow-Butterflies-on-Flower

 What comes to mind when you hear about a beautiful flying insect?
 Are you thinking the same thing I am?
 Yes, it is a butterfly.
-There are almost 5,000 species of butterflies worldwide.
-Also, they are available in various colors, like golden butterflies, blue butterflies, and many others.
+There are almost 5,000 species of butterflies worldwide in various colors, like golden butterflies, blue butterflies, and many others.
 People consider the butterfly a sign of love.
 In this article, we will talk about yellow butterflies in the USA.

 A little about butterflies